zyx-db/rust-raytracing/README.md

 - allow objects to move
 - detect collisions between objects
 - handle collisions
+- parse input from stdin/file to allow for fast configs
 - AABB trees to speed up tracing and collision detection